Windsao/Windsao.github/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a first-year Ph.D. student in the Computer Science department at Northwestern University, advised by Orrington Lunt Professor of Computer Science [Han Liu](https://www.somewebsite.com) in MAGICS lab.
-My primary research interest lies in the efficient and robust deep learning.
-Besides the school and research work, I will speed time on skydive and league of legends (E1-D4 player).
-Currently, I am an USPA B license jumper.
-Hope I can get C license during my Ph.D. study :airplane: .
+I am a first-year Ph.D. student in the Computer Science department at Northwestern University, advised by Orrington Lunt Professor of Computer Science [Han Liu](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/liu-han.html) in MAGICS lab.
+My primary research interest lies in the efficient and robust deep learning and generative AI.
+Besides the school and research work, I will speed time on skydive and league of legends.
+Currently, I am an USPA B license skydiver :airplane:.